Reflecting on Teaching

 Get my free resource and your guide to reflecting upon a school year with success!

-I enjoy reading, so my book reads are great for long trips or in the quiet evening.
+Since I enjoy reading, my book reads are also great for long trips or in the quiet evening.
 Check out some of my favorite books for this summer!

 I don’t think I ever had a summer vacation where I was not involved in some type of training.
 So goes the work of a teacher.
 At least I can sleep in and go to the restroom when I need to go.
 LOL

-Based upon the work that I’ve completed thus far, I have a great start to my Back to School plans.
-I am crafting new plans to implement the based upon the learning that I have participated in over this summer.
+Based upon the work that I’ve completed thus far, I have a great start to my new school year plans.
+I am crafting new units and lessons to implement based upon student achievement and new learning that I have participated in over this summer.

 As a result of my professional learning, my brain still turns and churns out new thoughts for the year.
 I take time to write this information down for additional ideas to tweak.